seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/index.md

 Public domain dedications aren't licenses.
 Instead, **if you dedicate a work to the public domain, you give up all rights to the work.** This means anyone can use the work for anything and they never have to give you anything, including credit for the work.
 Public domain dedications are the most permissive way to share a work.

+Some countries don't allow you to give up all rights to a work, so our dedications also include a fallback fully permissive license.

 ## When to Use a Public Domain Dedication

 You should **use a public domain dedication if you**: